-Best Inov-8 training shoes - June 2018
+Best Inov-8 training shoes - August 2018

 New horizons opened up for the brand when it introduced the Inov-8 F-Lite 195.
 Grippy, stable, lightweight, and supportive, this trainer soon became very popular among cross-training enthusiasts.
 The shoe turned out to be versatile enough to be sported for running, plyometrics, weightlifting, and even CrossFit WODs.
 Besides, the brand’s dedication to promoting natural movement immediately clicked with athletes.

 Types of Inov-8 training shoes